 Resources and Links

-This has been Dean Soto and I will catch you in the next Freedom In Five Minutes.
+Do that and I will see you in the next Freedom In Five Minutes episode!